Nextome/nextome-documentation-zudoku/pages/mobile/localization/ios-setting-up.md

     :::note
         If you want to use a specified SDK the version, explicitly it like this
         ```swift
-            pod 'NextomeLocalization', '3.0.1'
+            pod 'NextomeLocalization', '{latest_version}'
         ```
-        See all released version [here](../iOS/changelog.md)
+        See latest version at bottom of this page in the section **Latest version**
     :::

 7. Install the pods, then open your .xcworkspace file to see the project in Xcode